 Your child may need to have some eye drops in before seeing the Optometrist.
-The eye drops will enlarge the pupils and stop them constricting in bright light.
-They will also stop your child's eye changing focus temporarily and take approximately 30 minutes to work, in which time you will be required to wait in the waiting room.
-The effect of the eye drops can last up to 24 hours.
+The eye drops will enlarge the pupils and stop them changing with the intensity of light.
+They will also stop your child's eye changing focus temporarily and take approximately 20-30 minutes to work, in which time you will be required to wait in the waiting room.
+They can last up to 24 hours, but it is often less than this.

 After administering the eye drops, your child's eyes may be sensitive to light.
-You may wish to bring your child sunglasses or a hat to wear afterwards, particularly if it is very sunny.
+You may bring your child sunglasses or a hat to wear afterwards, particularly if it is very sunny.

-Their vision will be blurred, especially for near so reading/schoolwork may be difficult.
-Your child can still go to school, but it is worth telling the teacher that your child has had eye drops that blur their vision.
+Their vision will be blurred, especially close up and reading/school work may be difficult.
+Your child can still go to school but it is worth telling the teacher about your child's vision.